Rahul-Devloper/Rahul-Devloper/README.md

 -  ![Codewars](https://www.codewars.com/users/Rahul-Devloper/badges/large)
 - 👀 I like to to drink coffee
 - 🌱 I’m currently learning to improve myself each second
-- 💞️ I'm a mechanical engineer who fell in love with computers and ended up as a Full-Stack Developer (current profile).
+- 💞️ I'm a mechanical engineer who fell in love with computers and ended up as a Full-Stack Developer.
 Trying to explore my next step in the tech world

 <!---